2. Material Accounting Policies

 Intangible assets with finite lives are assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation method and period for an intangible asset with a finite useful life are reviewed at least at the end of each reporting year.

-Raw material, stock in trade, packing material, work in progress and finished goods
+Raw material, packing material and finished goods

 Inventories are valued at the lower of cost and net realisable value.